xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 First, you need to build the spark images, we basically follow here the spark documentation on [https://spark.apache.org/docs/latest/running-on-kubernetes.html]()

-The google repository for our `spark-kubernetes-224613` project is (located in Europe), and we specify a tag `test-tag`:
+The google repository for our `spark-kubernetes-224613` project is on `eu.gcr.io` (located in Europe), and we specify a tag `test-tag`:

 ```
 $ ./bin/docker-image-tool.sh -r eu.gcr.io/spark-kubernetes-224613 -t test-tag build
 $ ./bin/docker-image-tool.sh -r eu.gcr.io/spark-kubernetes-224613 -t test-tag push
 ```

-3 docker container images should appear in your project:
+Three docker container images should appear in your project:

 <img src="img/registry.png" alt="drawing" width="600" border=1/>